julzaza/wildwitchherbs/_posts/2025-07-12-menstrual-blood-earth-ritual.md

 Seed and spirit, root and bone,
 By blood, I call my power home.”*

 - Cover the offering gently with soil.
-Sit quietly and feel the exchange—**what leaves you also nourishes you.**
+Sit quietly and feel the exchange: **what leaves you also nourishes you.**

 For a step-by-step guide on returning menstrual blood to the Earth in sync with the **White Moon and Red Moon cycles**, see **[Menstrual Blood Magic for Fertility](/fertility-rituals-menstrual-magic/)**.